An open letter to Middle Tennessee Realtors

 Why Middle Tennessee is different

 Middle Tennessee is not a generic market, and generic title services are not enough for it.
-Farmland-to-subdivision conversions have left behind agricultural easements and boundary descriptions that don't match modern plats.
+Farmland-to-subdivision conversions have left behind agricultural easements and boundary descriptions that don’t match modern plats.
 Master-planned communities — Westhaven, Lenox Village, Fairvue Plantation, Spring Hill, Mt.
 Juliet, Murfreesboro — come with HOA document packages that run hundreds of pages and require legal review, not clerical processing.
-New construction in Spring Hill, Nolensville, Thompson's Station, Mt.
+New construction in Spring Hill, Nolensville, Thompson’s Station, Mt.
 Juliet, and Hendersonville carries builder lien risk and some of the most one-sided contracts your clients will ever sign.
-Historic districts in Franklin, Nashville, Murfreesboro, Gallatin, and Columbia carry title chains back to the 1800s, with zoning overlays that govern everything.
+Historic districts in Franklin, Nashville, Murfreesboro, Gallatin, and Columbia carry title chains back to the 1800s.

 Jim has handled all of it.
 Thousands of times.
 Across every county in Middle Tennessee.

-And for clients outside our immediate area, or out of state entirely, distance isn't a problem.
-Remote Online Notarization and mobile notaries are completely normal tools in our practice — we've used them to close for clients in Europe, South America, Asia, and Russia.
-If the property is in Tennessee, we can handle the closing, wherever your client happens to be.
+For clients outside our immediate area or out of state entirely, distance isn’t a problem.
+Remote Online Notarization and mobile notaries are completely normal tools in our practice — we’ve used them to close for clients in Europe, South America, Asia, and Russia.

 How a referral to Vanderpool Law actually works

 The Tennessee Realtors standard contract lets the buyer and seller each choose their own closing representation, right up until closing day.
-That means even if a client is already under contract with another title company, it is not too late to switch.
+Even if a client is already under contract with another title company, it is not too late to switch.
 We handle those transitions regularly.

 A closing thought, professional to professional